FahadSarfraz/wayblee-web/_pages/privacy-policy.md

 ## 9. Amendments to this privacy policy

-If this privacy policy is amended, the new policy shall be posted on Waybum.
+If this privacy policy is amended, the new policy shall be posted on Wayblee.

 Users are advised to verify regularly that the privacy policy has not been amended.